lockys/gae-django-skeleton/README.rst

 gae-django-project
 ==================

-A project template for Django 1.5 used in Google Cloud Platform (Google App Egine, Google Cloud SQL, and Google Cloud Storage).
+A project template for Django 1.5 used in Google Cloud Platform (Google App Engine, Google Cloud SQL, and Google Cloud Storage).

 To use this project follow these steps: